-One-third of all methane emissions comes from grazing animals that emit the gas through their mouths and nostrils as they digest food.
-Cattle and dairy farms are therefore some of the largest methane producers on the planet, but new technology could be poised to dramatically reduce livestock-based methane emissions.
+One-third of all methane emissions come from grazing animals that emit the gas through their mouths and nostrils as they digest food.
+Cattle and dairy farms are, therefore, some of the largest methane producers on the planet, but new technology could be poised to reduce livestock-based methane emissions dramatically.

 Reducing dependency on livestock may be another way to slowly curb greenhouse gas emissions, and plant-based meats could help facilitate that change.

-McDonald’s, Burger King, and KFC are three of the fast food chains that are rolling out plant-based meat alternatives in select markets.
+McDonald’s, Burger King, and KFC are three fast food chains rolling out plant-based meat alternatives in select markets.
 McDonald’s partnered with Beyond Meat to create a meatless “McPlant” burger and tested the sandwich in some markets in Europe and the United States.
-In January 2022, McDonald’s announced it would add the sandwich to 600 of its locations in San Francisco and the Dallas-Fort Worth area in February.
+In January 2022, McDonald’s announced it would add the sandwich to 600 locations in San Francisco and the Dallas-Fort Worth area in February.

 Because fossil fuels generate an enormous amount of greenhouse gases, finding alternative energy sources will be crucial to reversing climate change.
 Several large-scale projects aim to harness more solar and wind energy, and projections indicate that by 2026, renewable energy sources will amount to 4,800 gigawatts — that’s equivalent to the power generated by all nuclear plants and fossil-fuel plants in the world.